pavangoru/pavangoru/README.md

 - 👋 Hi, I’m @pavangoru
-- 👀 I’m interested on Girls
+- 👀 I’m interested
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate with a woman
+- 💞️ I’m looking to collaborate on ......
-- 📫 How to reach me pavangoru1999@gmail.com
+- 📫 How to reach ...

 <!---
 pavangoru/pavangoru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.